fireundubh/playwithfire/pyro.md

 ### Automatic BSA/BA2 Packaging

-You can package scripts into BSA and BA2 archives with [BSArch](https://www.nexusmods.com/newvegas/mods/64745), of which the latest version is included with Pyro under the MPL 2.0 license.
+You can package scripts into BSA and BA2 archives with [BSArch](https://www.nexusmods.com/newvegas/mods/64745), of which the latest unmodified version is included with Pyro under the MPL 2.0 license.

 #### Installing BSArch